gopheracademy/gopheracademy-web/content/advent-2015/goaUntanglingMicroservices.md

 ```
 As you can see the DSL is fairly self-descriptive.
 This last example
 also shows an interesting property which is that types can be referred
-to in different contexts and each context can add specific validations.
+to in different contexts.
+Each context can add specific validations.
 Here the `create` action specifies that the `name` and `vineyard`
 fields of the `BottlePayload` data structure are required when the type
-is used in the payload (request body) of the `create` action for example.
+is used in the payload (request body) of the `create` action for
+example.

-Obviously the DSL contains many more keywords, the point here was just
+Obviously the DSL contains many more keywords, the point here is just
 to give you a sense of what it looks like.
 Should you want to know more
 consult the `dsl` package [GoDoc](https://godoc.org/github.com/raphael/goa/design/dsl).